 This class is designed to help you be successful in Comp I. Generally, students who are placed into this course may need a bit more assistance in the areas of reading and writing.
-In the past, students who scored in certain ranges on their college placement exams were required to take one or more semesters of separate developmental English courses before they were allowed to enroll in the college-level Comp I course.
+In the past, students were required to take one or more semesters of separate developmental English courses before they were allowed to enroll in the college-level Comp I course.
 Today, most colleges and universities have blended the required developmental courses with the college-level courses so that students can complete the courses quicker and more successfully.
 Courses offered in this model are referred to as "corequisites" or "paired" courses.